Table Of Contents

 Those are a few examples of additional costs you’ll want to keep in mind.

 You may still have other cost centers driving your cloud costs, including people (teams/departments), products (or services), and processes (such as cloud migrations).
-At other times, there might be penalties, such as when you cancel a long-term contract.
+There might be penalties at other times, such as when you cancel a long-term contract.

 How Much Do Cloud Service Providers Charge?